the-overdriven/G2-ini-fixer/README.md

 # G2-ini-fixer
-Gothic 2 .ini fixer, a script to apply my favorite settings, without changing whole .ini files
+Gothic 2 .ini fixer, a script to selectively apply settings from a file, without changing whole target .ini files